Cysview: Who It’s For

 - Patients receiving repeat TURBT

-- Patients who received BCG treatment (to assess response)
+- Patients who received BCG treatment (to assess response after 6 weeks)

 - Patients undergoing surveillance

-- Patients who will be receiving intravesical therapy when residual disease is suspected
+- Referred patients (who have not previously had a Blue Light Cystoscopy with Cysview) who will be receiving intravesical therapy when residual disease is suspected

 - Patients with positive cytology and negative White Light Cystoscopy